Wildsong/ol-react/README.md

 ### Testing

 I just ran across this article on testing that is very useful.
-Partly becauase of testing :-) and partly because it shows me how to solve some little React problems in ways I have not seen before.
+Partly because of testing :-) and partly because it shows me how to solve some little React problems in ways I have not seen before.